CARLOSS77ss/-Hyprland-4-Lain/README.md

 # Hyprland 4 Lain – Dotfiles

-A minimal and personal Hyprland setup for Arch Linux, themed and customized for a smooth and aesthetic workflow.
+A minimal and personal Hyprland setup for EndeavourOS, themed and customized for a smooth and aesthetic workflow.

 ---